stoeffn/stoeffn/content/posts/persistent-history-tracking-in-core-data.md

 ### Switching to Core Data

-That is why a decided to use _Core Data_ instead.
+That is why I decided to use _Core Data_ instead.
 This lovely piece of engineering helped me create rich and performant user interactions.

 Then I added my file provider.
 Suddenly, two sand-boxed processes had to access my database.
 Doing it sequentially worked just fine.
 But while the other was running?
 Bugs.
 Crashes.
 Fire.